-Based on our discussions with the FDA, we believe that we may be able to seek accelerated approval for our LentiGlobin for SCD product candidate in the United States on the basis of clinical data from Group C of our ongoing HGB-206 clinical study, with a potential first submission in the second half of 2022, and with our ongoing HGB-210 clinical study providing confirmatory data for full approval.
-We cannot be certain that data from our HGB-206 and HGB-210 clinical studies will be sufficiently robust from a safety and/or efficacy perspective to support full approval.
+Based on our discussions with the FDA, we believe that we may be able to seek accelerated approval for our LentiGlobin for SCD product candidate in the United States on the basis of clinical data from Group C of our ongoing HGB-206 clinical study, with our ongoing HGB-210 clinical study providing confirmatory data for full approval.
+We cannot be certain that data from our HGB-206 or HGB-210 clinical studies will be sufficiently robust from a safety and/or efficacy perspective to support either accelerated approval or full approval.
 We are also engaged with the EMA in discussions regarding our proposed development plans for LentiGlobin for SCD in Europe.
 Our development plan in the United States is contingent upon LentiGlobin for SCD demonstrating complete resolution of severe vaso-occlusive events, with globin response as a key secondary endpoint, and an acceptable safety profile in the study participants.
 Depending on the outcome of our ongoing and planned studies, the FDA may require that we conduct additional or larger clinical trials before our LentiGlobin product candidate is eligible for approval for the treatment of patients with SCD.
 In our discussions with FDA regarding the transition of manufacturing to the commercial setting from the clinical context, we are finalizing our plans for validating our commercial manufacturing processes and for providing the FDA with the comparability data that it requires.
-The FDA may not agree with these plans, or may require additional validation or comparability data as a condition for completing the submission and filing.
+The FDA may not agree with these plans, or may require additional validation or comparability data as a condition for completing the BLA submission and filing.
 Any of these may result in delays in our ability to submit a BLA for regulatory approval of LentiGlobin for SCD.
-In addition, we are engaged with the EMA in discussions regarding our proposed development plans for

-LentiGlobin in SCD in Europe, and we cannot be certain that our HGB-206 study and HGB-210 study will be sufficient to form the basis for an initial MAA submission in Europe for the treatment of patients with SCD.
+Furthermore, in light of reported safety events in our HGB-206 clinical study, the FDA has placed our clinical studies of LentiGlobin for SCD on clinical hold.
+We are investigating these events and plan to continue to work closely with the FDA in their review of these events, and we cannot make any assurances as to what the FDA may re ever.
+Taken together, these factors are likely to result in delays in our ability to submit a BLA for regulatory approval of LentiGlobin for SCD.
+In addition, we are engaged with the EMA in discussions regarding our proposed development plans for LentiGlobin in SCD in Europe, and we cannot be certain that our HGB-206 study and HGB-210 study will be sufficient to form the basis for an initial MAA submission in Europe for the treatment of patients with SCD.